Hannes Marais

 Johannes Frederick Klopper "Hannes" Marais (born 21 September 1941) is a former South African rugby captain.
 He was capped 35 times, scoring one try.

 Personal history

 Marais was born in the town of Somerset East and grew up on a farm near Cookhouse.
 He attended Gill College in Somerset East, a school that also produced the Springbok brothers Willie and Michael du Plessis.
-After school he went to study agriculture at the prestigious Stellenbosch University, with the intention of becoming a veterinarian.
+After school he went to study agriculture at the Stellenbosch University, with the intention of becoming a veterinarian.
 Later on he did his doctorate at the University of Port Elizabeth, the forerunner of the Nelson Mandela Metropolitan University.

 Rugby career

 In his schooldays he was a loose forward, but was converted into a prop by Danie Craven when he went to Stellenbosch.

 At provincial level, he represented Western Province as well as now-defunct North Eastern Cape and Eastern Province.

 He won his first cap against Australia in 1963 and his last against France in 1974.
 He became captain in 1971 after having served as vice-captain in 1970.

 After retiring from first-class rugby, he continued to play for his hostel team at university for five seasons and stopped playing altogether just shy of his 40th birthday.